kubernetes-sigs/kubebuilder/docs/book/src/reference/submodule-layouts.md

 ```

 The reason for this is that you may have not pushed your modules into the VCS yet and resolving the main module will fail as it can no longer
-directly access the API types as package but only as module.
+directly access the API types as a package but only as a module.

 To solve this issue, we will have to tell the go tooling to properly `replace` the API module with a local reference to your path.